 Lean meat is a protein source and contains low amounts of minerals and trace elements.
 Pure lean meat is highly digestible, while offal contains a large amount of connective tissue and a low amount of trace elements and vitamins.
 If the percentage of connective tissue, which is difficult to digest, is too high, undigested protein can make its way into the large intestine, where it can cause clostridial overgrowth of the physiological flora.
 This can cause flatulence and diarrhoea.
 Gullet meat should not be fed regularly in overly large amounts, since it can contain portions of the thyroid gland which can cause signs of hyperthyroidism.

 Bones contain calcium, phosphorus, and magnesium, as well as copper and zinc.
 When bones are fed, there is a risk of injury as well as problems with the faeces.
 In order to avoid splintering, the bones should always be fed raw.
 If bones are intended to provide calcium, it is advisable to feed them at least every two days, since the body reacts sensitively to changes in the calcium supply.

 Vegetables and fruit provide fibre for the diet and can therefore promote the growth of desirable intestinal bacteria.
 They also contain water soluble vitamins.

 Oils should be fed in order to provide essential fatty acids.
 Because of the different amounts of various fatty acids contained in oils, it is advisable to feed a variety of animal and plant oils.

 Deficiencies when feeding exclusively meat and bone-based diets

 Adding a vitamin enriched mineral supplement to the diet is usually the safest way to ensure that a pet receives a well-rounded diet.
 Ingredients should be declared on the vitamin enriched mineral supplement.
-This is generally used to supplement:

 - Bulk elements